AlexRibeiro95/LLM-API_Project/README.md

 Future Improvements

-•	User Interface Enhancements: Develop a more sophisticated UI for better user experience.
+•User Interface Enhancements: Develop a more sophisticated UI for better user experience.
-•	Feedback Loop: Implement a feedback mechanism for users to rate recommendations, allowing the tool to learn and improve.
+•Feedback Loop: Implement a feedback mechanism for users to rate recommendations, allowing the tool to learn and improve.
-•	Expanded Data Sources: Integrate additional data sources, such as product reviews, to enhance recommendation accuracy.
+•Expanded Data Sources: Integrate additional data sources, such as product reviews, to enhance recommendation accuracy.

 #### Summary